 The Python Sessions

-This course is designed to serve as a bridging course for graduates of our Basics of Code sequence (for ages 8-12) transiting into more advanced programming as well as an optional course for Principles of Code Level 1 students who wish to spend more time learning the intricacies of elementary Python programming before hitting the more abstract ideas covered in Level 3.
+This course is designed to serve as a bridging course for graduates of our Basics of Code sequence (for ages 8-12) transiting into more advanced programming as well as the sophomore course for Principles of Code Level 1 students who wish to spend more time learning the intricacies of elementary Python programming before hitting the more abstract ideas covered in Level 3.

-Classes are run as a guided problem solving sessions where students apply their newly acquired Python skills to solving puzzles in text processing, graphics programming and simple game development.
+Classes are run as a guided problem solving sessions where students apply their newly acquired Python skills to solving puzzles in text processing, music creation, graphics programming and simple game development.